 #Roadtrippers #Roadtest #FastFacts #PepsiProducts #HenryFord #GeneralMotors #Ford #AmericanHeritage #RicBurns #NewYork #DoritoSnacks #ModelT #Fordmotorcar

 249,000+ Views.
 1 Post.
 Thanks Cypress Hill!

 Thanks to a Share from Latin American hip hop group, Cypress Hill, our EXIT OF THE DAY about Woodstock reached almost a quarter million People!
 WOW!

 #CypressHill #Woodstock #BethelNewYork #BReal #BHang #Bhangcannabis #DrGreenThumb #weed #JimiHendrix #MaxYasgur #Woodstock25 #Woodstock50 #RingStarr #Santana

 EXIT 55 I-95n: Fort McHenry Tunnel entry

-Fast Forward to 1985; the 8-lane Fort McHenry Tunnel became part of I-95.
-The Tunnel crosses under the Patapsco River south of Fort McHenry, and connects Locust Point and the Canton areas of Baltimore City.
+Rewind to 1985, when the eight-lane Fort McHenry Tunnel became part of I-95.
+The Tunnel crosses under the Patapsco River south of Fort McHenry and connects Locust Point and the Canton area of Baltimore City.

-You are about to go under the famous Fort McHenry whose bombing inspired that Prisoner of War, Francis Scott Keys to write what would become the National Anthem.
-As a POW aboard a British ship, he had witnessed the British bombardment of Baltimore's final fortification and before going to sleep, he assumed the end was imminent for the new nation.
+Now rewind fast to 1814.
+You are about to go under the famous Fort McHenry whose bombing inspired Prisoner of War Francis Scott Keys to write what would become the National Anthem.
+He had witnessed the British bombardment of Baltimore's final fortification and before going to sleep, he assumed the end was imminent for the new nation.

-After nearly 24 hours of shelling, the huge British fleet almost immediately ceased fire.
-Frustrated and low on ammo, the Brits released Francis Scott Key and their other prisoners.
-Then they surprisingly withdrew.
+After nearly 24 hours of shelling, The huge British fleet almost immediately ceased fire, released Francis Scott Keys and their other prisoners and withdrew.